-The NZ mudsnail was discovered in the Colorado River in Arizona in early 1996, having been identified for several years as Fossaria sp.
-In addition NZ mudsnails were discovered in Boulder Creek in Colorado near and in a private fish aquaculture facility in 2004.
+The NZ mudsnail was discovered in the Colorado River in Arizona in early 1996, having been mis-identified for several years as Fossaria sp.
+In addition, NZ mudsnails were discovered in Boulder Creek in Colorado near and in a private fish aquaculture facility in 2004.
 In 2005, a second Colorado population was identified in the South Platte River in Elevenmile Canyon.

 In California, NZ mudsnails were first discovered in 2001 in the Owens River.
-A review of past samples shows that low densities actually occurred in 1999 but the snails had been misidentified (Herbst, personal communication).
+A review of past samples shows that low densities were found in 1999 but the snails had been misidentified (Herbst, pers. comm.).
 Since then, NZ mudsnails have been detected in Upper Owens River, Lower Owens, Bartlett Springs on the Owens dry lake, and Hot Creek within the Owens Basin.
-Populations were later discovered west of the Sierra Nevada, at Putah Creek, Lower Calaveras River and Mormon Slough, Lower Mokelumne River, Lower Napa River and Piru Creek.
+Populations were later discovered west of the Sierra Nevada, at

+Putah Creek, Lower Calaveras River and Mormon Slough, Lower Mokelumne River, Lower Napa River and Piru Creek.
 Another disjunct population was discovered in the Mono Basin, at Rush Creek.
+In 2005, Malibu Creek watershed was found to be positive.
+In 2006, an intense survey revealed NZ mudsnails were present in Medea Creek, Malibou Lake, numerous sites on Malibu Creek, and in Las Virgenes Creek.